OhioBWC - Basics: (Policy library) - File

 a.
 The employer must provide equipment price quotes.
 The quotes must include the vendor’s name, address, and date of the quote.
 The quote must include the employer’s information, including company location.

 b.
 All items and costs associated with the grant request must be listed on the budget page.
-The budget page and quote detail must match.
+The budget page and quote details must match.

 c.
 Price quotes must be submitted for all items requested on the budget page.
 Each item description and dollar amount must match the vendor quote.

 e.
-All budget line items must multiply across correctly, and the sum of the total column must be correct.
+All budget line items must multiply across correctly, and the sum of the total column must be accurate.

 f.
 The employer must disclose and explain any ownership, partnership, or other affiliation with the equipment vendor.

 4. The state of Ohio considers a grant recipient a supplier.
-This means the employer must obtain a supplier ID number through the Ohio Shared Services website, then complete and send the following forms to Ohio Shared Services:
+As such, the employer must obtain a supplier ID number through the Ohio Shared Services website, then complete and submit the following forms to Ohio Shared Services:

 a.
 Request for Taxpayer Identification Number & Certification (W-9 via the Supplier Portal).